Table of Contents

 You’ll quickly want to transfer it over to the pan.
 You’ll want to place cooking oil down as it’s heating up.
 Ideally, you’ll want to put it down before the oil reaches its smoke point.

-Smoke points typically happen at 400 degrees, but butter and coconut oil have lower smoke points.
 That’s why you’ll want to stick to relatively lower temperatures, as going beyond the smoke point will give your food a bitter taste from the oil.

 Step Three: Let the Meat Rest